harlleyaugusto/metropolitandataRtutorial/README.md

 <p>Of course, you need to install R. If you choose to install RStudio, then you don’t need to worry to install R since it is already installed with RStudio.
 Otherwise, you need to install R, coding with an editor more convenient for you, and then run your code from the command line.
 Please, use RStudio to have a nice R experience :)<br>
 <img src="https://amzn.to/2WoabjB" alt="R img"></p>
 <h2 id="course-tutorials">Course tutorials</h2>
-<p>For all tutorials are available the presentation pdf, pdf latex files (if want to improve it go for it, and let me know :) ), and R script.</p>
+<p>For all tutorials are available the presentation pdf, pdf latex files (if want to improve the presentation go for it, and let me know :) ), and R script.</p>
 <h3 id="tutorial--1-an-introduction-to-r---part-1">Tutorial  #1: An introduction to R - part 1</h3>
 <p>This tutorial convers:</p>
 <ul>